SModelS/smodels/docs/manual/source/RunningSModelS.rst

 .. literalinclude:: /images/ExampleOutput.txt
    :lines: 22

-* *Compute the r-value*.
-Compute the |theory prediction|/upper limit ratio in order to verify which experimental results likely exclude the input model.
+* *Compute the r-value*, i.e. the ratio |theory prediction|/upper limit.
+  A value of r>= 1 means that an experimental result excludes the input model.
   Also determine the most constraining result:

 .. literalinclude:: /examples/Example.py
-   :lines: 98-102
+   :lines: 100-104

 *output:*

 .. literalinclude:: /images/ExampleOutput.txt
    :lines: 23

-* *Print the most constraing experimental result*.
+* *Print the most constraining experimental result*.
 Using the largest *r*-value, determine if the model has been excluded or not by the selected |express|:

 .. literalinclude:: /examples/Example.py
-   :lines: 104-108
+   :lines: 107-111

 *output:*